 How To Rig De-Multiplied Roller Speargun to Breakaway

-De-Multiplied Roller Spearguns are some of the newest spearguns on the market.
+De-Multiplied Roller Spearguns are some of the newest spearguns on the market and the newest innovations in spearfishing technology.
 They are more complicated than your standard speargun, or even a roller speargun.
-They work on a principle of extremely long band pulls.
-When they are rigged properly they are magical.
-The range on these speargun are insane.
-The lack of recoil also makes these spearguns accurate on a disturbing level.
-With all that being said, these spearguns are daunting to rig properly and need a deeper level of understanding than an every day speargun.
+Inverted roller guns work on a principle of extremely long band pulls.
+When they are rigged properly, they are magical.
+The range on these spearguns is insane.
+The lack of recoil also makes them accurate on a disturbing level.
+With all that being said, these spearguns are daunting to rig properly and average gun.

 How De-Multiplied Roller Spearguns Work

-A De-Multiplied Roller Speargun works by multiplying the distance and number of bands on the speargun.
-To be a De-Multiplied Roller the bands need to connect around the mid point of the speargun and run back and wrap under the speargun to another connection point.
+A De-Multiplied Roller Speargun works by multiplying the distance and number of bands on the speargun, while maintaining the same length.
+To be a De-Multiplied Roller, the bands need to connect around the mid point of the speargun and run back and wrap under the speargun to another anchor point.
 This connection point works as a harness point for other bands and a wishbone similar to an inverted roller.
 The harness acts as the tension point allowing the speargun to be effectively overpowered while maintaining accuracy.

 Rigging a De-Multiplied Roller Speargun